 GEO's Specialized Medical and Mental Health training was provided to all health care staff and verification of this training is documented.
 The specialized training curriculum was provided for review and was found to contain all topics required in 115.35(a).
 Medical and mental health staff interviewed verified receiving specialized training in addition to general PREA training and knew their responsibilities in responding to victims of sexual abuse, proper reporting and how to preserve evidence.
+This auditor reviewed a random sample of general PREA training records and signed training acknowledgements of medical and mental health staff.
+The PAQ indicated 25 (100%) medical and mental health care practitioners received the training required by this standard.
 Neither the agency nor the facility medical staff conducts forensic exams.
-All forensic examinations are performed off-site at a local medical facility.
+All forensic examinations are performed off-site at a local hospital.